mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 ![](../../images/mne_scan_hpi_fit.png)

-1. Choose if you want to use:
-    * Signal Space Projection `SSP`
+1. Choose if you want to Signal Space Projection (`SSP`) or `Compensators`.
-    * `Compensators`

 2. Enter the HPI coil frequencies.
 The labeling 1,2,3,4 refers to the positions mentioned at the beginning of this guide.

 3. Do an initial HPI fit or enable continuous HPi fitting.
+Make sure you have started the measuring pipeline via the play button first.

-4. The Error in mm is shown for each coil and on average.
-The error is namely the distance between the calculated his position and the digitized his position.
+4. The `Fitting errors` in mm are shown for each coil and in form of an average over all coils.
+The error is calculated as the distance between the estimated HPI coil and the digitized HPI positions.

-5. Choose a threshold that defines until which error the calculated HPI-fit should be applied.
+5. Choose a threshold that defines an acceptable error.

-6. The calculating device to head transformation matrix is also shown.
+6. For convenience the last device to head transformation matrix is shown.

 ### 3D-Control

 ![](../../images/mne_scan_hpi_control.png)

 Here you can choose what elements you want to visualize in the monitoring section.
-These elements are the following:
+These elements include:

- * Device: `VectorView` or `BabyMEG`
+ * Device > `VectorView` or `BabyMEG` features the different helmet surfaces.
- * Head: `Average` and `Tracked`

-In `Head` you can choose if you want to see the scaled average head visualization and tracked digitizers.
-In `Device` if and which sensor layout you want to visualize.
+ * Head > `Average`, `Tracked` and `Fitted` features the averaged head surface, digitized and aligned landmarks as well as the estimated HPI coil locations, respectivley.